open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 The “files” field is generated from the files under the directory path(s) provided to the ‘sign’ command.
-During bundle signature verification, Enterprise OPA will check each file name (ex.
+During bundle signature verification, EOPA will check each file name (ex.
 “foo/bar/data.json”) in the “files” field exists in the actual bundle.
 The file content is hashed using SHA256.